exonum/exonum-doc/src/architecture/transactions.md

 signature repeatedly during the next steps, as every `SignedMessage` is guaranteed to contain the correct signature.

-The `SignedMessage` is then passed to the `deserialize` method, which deserializes the message body and converts the `SignedMessage` into the `Message` structure. `Message` contains both the `SignedMessage` and the deserialized payload.
+The `SignedMessage` is then passed to the `deserialize` method, which can deserialize the message body and convert the `SignedMessage` into the `Message` structure. `Message` contains both the `SignedMessage` and the deserialized payload.